 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Survival Fitness is a lot more than having the ability to just outrun one person when being chased by wild animals or a mob.
-You need to have speed, strength and a powerful, focused mind that will think you out of any bad situation.
-But before you get to that place, you have to look at where you are now, both mentally and physically.
+Survival fitness is a lot more than having the ability to just outrun one person when being chased by wild animals or a mob.
+You need to have speed, strength, and a powerful, focused mind that will think you out of any bad situation.
+But before you get to that place, you need to have to look at where you are now, both mentally and physically.

 Kickstart Your Survival Fitness With These Achievable Goals

 1 – The Cardio Part Of The ProgramYour heart is the engine that runs your body.
 It needs to be strong and healthy.
 You can help it to get that way by doing some simple things to increase your heart rate.

 Just thinking about not eating as much junk food probably got it racing a little bit.
 The cardio workout you will be giving your heart doesn’t need to come from running.
 All you have to do is start walking a little more than you already do.
 Then start taking the stairs instead of an elevator or gurney.

 You’ll know when the time comes that you’re ready to increase your cardio workout, because each time you do, you’ll get a little bit stronger.
 Eventually, you’ll be able to give your heart a pounding workout from hiking, biking, swimming, maybe even a little bit of light jogging.
 All of these activities work to increase your heart rate.

 By the way, when your heart rate increases, it helps your body to burn off fat and all kinds of other interesting reactions within your central nervous system.
 In turn, this will also build your confidence the moment you start to notice you are getting thinner and leaner.

 2 – The Weight Training Part Of The Program

 I bet you thought that with weight training you have to get a gym membership and dress in skimpy clothes to get all sweaty.
 Well, part of that is right – the getting sweaty part.